TodePond/TodePondDotCom/wikiblogarden/art/mysterious-people/readme.md

 But why?

 Is it just a marketing ploy?
 Am I just narcissistic?
+Is it an artistic statement?
+Or just for convenience?
 Have I gone insane?
 Is it a cry for help?
 Do I actually believe what I say?
-Is it just an excuse to tell a story?
+Is it just a storytelling device?
 Is any of this even true?
 Am I being mysterious for mystery's sake?
 Is there any point to all this?
 Will we ever know?

 <br>